Turn “I have to” into “I want to”

 You’re moving toward something of value, not away from something threatening, so your amygdala isn’t involved.
 In essence, you’re empowering yourself, not scaring yourself, and that’s one of the keys to motivation.

-For a story explaining more about why “I want to” is so powerful, especially when you’re saying that you want to be anxious, see pages 155-156 of Fred.
-For Dr. Reid Wilson‘s expert guidance on using “I want to do this” as a message of empowerment, see page 272 of Fred.
+For a story explaining more about why “I want to” is so powerful, especially when you’re saying that you want to be anxious, see pages 155-156 of Is Fred in the Refrigerator?
+Taming OCD and Reclaiming My Life.
+For Dr. Reid Wilson’s expert guidance on using “I want to do this” as a message of empowerment, see page 272 of Fred.
+Click here to purchase your copy.

 Keep learning about OCD recovery